-- Your store or application will then use an API call to trigger a transactional email from Cortex
+- Your store or application will then use an API call to trigger a transactional email from Cortex.

 - ReSci's API will trigger Cortex's transactional stage, which will build and send the email immediately.
 This entire process will typically take seconds to complete.

-Before you begin: if you have not already set up your API key for transactional emails during onboarding, request an API key from firstname.lastname@example.org.
+Before you begin: If you have not already set up your API key for transactional emails during onboarding, request an API key from email@example.com.
 The help team will provide further instructions for activation.

-Developers on your team will need to build API calls which send to ReSci for each transactional email.
+Developers on your team will need to build API calls that send to ReSci for each transactional email.
 When it's time to send a transactional email, this API call will contain both the email information and dynamic content for the email.
 Cortex's normal merge tags are not available in transactional emails.

 Coordinate with your developer to make sure any content you need is available for your API call.
-For example: a shipping confirmation may include purchaser, shipping address, order ID, and ordered item names.
+For example, a shipping confirmation may include the purchaser, shipping address, order ID, and ordered item names.
 If you're not sure what content you will need, review your existing template or similar emails from other brands.

 - Give your developers a list of the data you need and the merge tags you will use.
 Do not use any of ReSci's reserved merge tag names.

-- Build your Custom Transactional email template, and include your merge tags. (more on this below).
+- Build your Custom Transactional email template, and include your merge tags.